doom-neovim/doom-nvim/README.md

 > solution to his configuration problems.
 This is his configuration.

 Doom Nvim is a Neovim port of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework.

+As a vimmer, I know that it's difficult to configure Vim/Neovim when you are just starting to use it, how time consuming it's to customize it to your needs and that's why Doom Nvim exists _also because I love Doom_.

-Its goal is to add useful functions to Neovim to start working in a stable and efficient development environment without spending a lot of time configuring everything.
+Its goal is to give Neovim an initial configuration to start working in a stable and efficient development environment without spending a lot of time configuring everything, without forgetting that we don't all need the same environment.

 Its design is guided by these mantras: